F-A-C-C-T/pyfacct/README.md

 	```python
 	iocs = {'ips': [1, 2, 3, 4, 5], 'url': ['url.com', 'new_url.com']}
 	```
 5. You can find specific feed by **id** with this command that also returns **Parser** object.
-Or you can get binary file from threats.
+Or you can get binary file from threat reports.
 	```python
 	feed = poller.search_feed_by_id(collection_name='compromised/account', feed_id='some_id')
 	parsed_feed = feed.parse_portion()